Koplik War: Background

 After the retreat of Austria-Hungary on October 31, 1918, Shkodra was controlled by the military force of the victorious Allies of the First World War, commanded by the French general De Fortou.
 After the statement of the American president Woodrow Wilson for not leaving aside the issue of Albania's borders, the statement also stated that no territorial compensation would be accepted in Northern Albania in favor of the Yugoslavia.
 At the request of the government that emerged from the Lushnja Congress, on March 11, 1920, the French general left Shkodra under the management of the perlimitar and its chairman, Musa Juka.

 War

-In July 1920 the Yugoslav Forces started their invasion in Koplik.
-Then they invaded the tribal regions of Kelmendi, Kastrati, Shkreli and Koplik.
-Facing the resistance of the Albanian forces, the Yugoslav forces were forced to withdraw back to Montenegro.

-Yugoslav forces launched a new offensive on August and occupied Kelmendi, Kastrati, Shkreli and Koplik.
-To face the Yugoslav aggression, over 3000 Albanian fighters from Shkodra and other districts lined up in front.
-A 400-strong volunteer force stood on the banks of the Buna in anticipation of a Yugoslav attack in this direction.
-In the face of the determined resistance of the Albanian forces and isolated in the international arena, the Yugoslav government was forced to remove its troops from the Shkodra Highlands and evacuate Kastrati on 14 February 1921, leaving behind burned villages.
+The conflict began due to tensions along the border demarcation line.
+According to Albanian sources, on July 26, 1920, armed groups from the Hoti and Gruda tribes, joined by volunteers, attacked Yugoslav border guards near Tuzi and crossed into Yugoslav-controlled territory.

+In response to these border raids, Yugoslav forces launched a counter-offensive.
+Three Yugoslav battalions entered the region, pushing back the tribal fighters.
+Yugoslav troops successfully occupied Kelmendi, Kastrati, Shkreli, and reached Koplik.
+The Albanian volunteers were forced to retreat, and the Yugoslav army secured the strategic area north of Shkodër.

+In August, Albanian forces attempted a counter-attack to regain the lost territories.
+While they briefly managed to enter Kastrati on August 19–20, the Yugoslav Army responded the following day with a reinforced offensive using artillery and machine guns.
+The Yugoslav forces inflicted significant losses on the Albanian irregulars and recaptured Kastrati, Shkreli, Kelmendi, and Koplik.

+By the beginning of September, Yugoslav forces held firm control over the occupied territories holding the "strategic line".
+A ceasefire agreement was signed on September 20, 1920, in Shkodra while Yugoslav troops were still in possession of the contested zone.
+The eventual withdrawal of Yugoslav troops in February 1921 was not a result of military defeat but came after the intervention of the League of Nations and the Great Powers, who threatened sanctions if the border line of 1913 was not respected.